nhmvienna/MysteriousAbominableYeti/README.md

 ## This repository contains a very simple first-step tutorial on how to perform bioinformatic analyses on our phyloserver.

+-   The slides to this Workshop can be found [here](Workshop_Phyloserver.pdf)
+-   The recordings of the Workshop can be found on the NHM intranet under `I:\Public\mkapun\FrontiersInMolecularSystematics\Workshop_I_Phyloserver`

 ### (a) Access via Remote Desktop

 On your Windows computer, search for the "Remote Desktop" tool (see below)